-- Front and rear signals are working?
+- Are front and rear signals working?

 - Always check out the condition of your horn and loudness level of it!
 It’s one of the most important things on your motorbike!

 - When doing a test drive, try out your brakes and get a feeling of tightness.
-It can be fixed easily since the mechanic just needs to adjust the cables and wheel.

 - Drive a bit and leave the motorbike on the stand.
 When the engine gets a bit warmer, you shouldn’t see any oil leaks below.
 If you notice any leaks after a short ride, it’s the sign that the engine isn’t in the best condition.

 - Put the bike on the center stand and rotate the rear wheel to see if it’s centered.